1. Applying for Financial Assistance

 3. Awarding and Revising Financial Assistance

 Students must be admitted and enrolled at OU in an eligible degree, certificate, or preparatory coursework program to receive financial aid.
 Endorsements, second majors, professional development, non-degree, and continuing education programs do not qualify for federal aid, but may qualify for some private educational loans.
 View a list of graduate certificate and post-master’s graduate certificate programs eligible for financial aid.
 Financial aid awards are contingent upon federal, state, institutional, and other appropriations and/or funding.
 Most financial aid awards are for the fall and winter semesters.
 Financial aid for the summer is limited; in some cases, Pell Grants, loans, and OU scholarships are available in the summer.
 View the Financial Aid Payments and Refunds section for information regarding aid eligibility for repeated classes.
+Financial aid awards for undergraduate students are based on full time enrollment for the fall and winter semesters, unless otherwise indicated on the MySAIL Award Overview.
+Awards for graduate students are based on half-time enrollment for the fall and winter semesters, unless otherwise indicated on the MySAIL Award Overview.
+If a student's enrollment differs from the enrollment listed on MySAIL Award Overview, the student should complete a Revision Form prior to the start of the semester.

 3.1 Awarding OU Scholarships and Grants